exonum/exonum-doc/src/architecture/serialization.md

 use exonum::proto::schema::*;
 ```

-## Additional Verification for Protobuf Generated Structures
+## Additional Validation for Protobuf Generated Structures

 Protobuf is a versatile and flexible tool, which presents not only
 opportunities but also certain complications for the Exonum framework.
 For
 example, fields in protobuf cannot be fixed size arrays, however, fixed size
 arrays are required in Exonum (e.g. for hashes).
 It is possible to implement
 additional validations using the `.rs` protobuf generated files.
 However, the
-`.rs` files might seem large and complicated, so Exonum already features the
+`.rs` files might seem large and complicated, so Exonum features the
 tools that almost fully remove the need to work with the protobuf generated
 files.